 We all make goals and we make them for many reasons.
 They can help us be productive in both our personal and professional lives.

-SMART goals stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+SMART goals stand for Specific, Measurable, Achievable, Relevant, and Time-Bound.
 It is an acronym that describes the kind of goals you want to make.
-You want the goals you make to be specific, measurable, achievable, relevant, and time-bound.
+You want the goals you make to be specific, measurable, achievable, relevant and time-bound.

 Don’t just make a blanket goal to lose weight, make a specific goal to lose 10 pounds.

 Utilize a scale to measure your progress.

 Plan to achieve your goal by formulating a new plan for your meals and exercise.